 Most telemedicine security regulations require that video calls are end-to-end encrypted.
 Confrere fulfills this requirement.

 That a video call is end-to-end encrypted means that only you and the person you are speaking with can see and hear your conversation - it’s impossible for a third party to have access to it.
 To put it simply, encryption makes it so that you and your patient can have a private, confidential conversation, without any risk that someone else could decode the video call as it’s being sent through the web.

 If a video-calling software isn’t encrypted through the entire connection between the two parties, then it does not fulfill the security regulations of the healthcare sector in most countries.
 This is the case for all software that uses a media server, which is used by most other video-calling software.
 In such software, the content of a call can be read unencrypted in the media server itself.
 This is problematic - especially when the media server is located in another country.

 Data processing requirements - so that security is documented

-If a video call involves the processing of personal data, then it is protected by the General Data Protection Regulation (GDPR).
-This means that your business must enter into a so-called Data Processing Agreement with Confrere.
+In the EU, if a video call involves the processing of personal data, then it is protected by the General Data Protection Regulation (GDPR).
+This means that your business must enter into a Data Processing Agreement with Confrere.

 Confrere and risk assessment - so that you can ensure the safety of personal data

 Norway’s Directorate of E-health has set strict regulations when it comes to information and the protection of personal data.
 It requires that software must undergo a risk assessment to ensure that it follows these regulations before it can be used in the healthcare sector.
 Confrere has completed this risk assessment, and can therefore be used safely in Norway.
-The guidelines and regulations are similar to those of any country that supports telemedicine.
+The guidelines and regulations are similar to those of any country that supports telemedicine, including the US and EU countries.
 We can share our risk assessment upon request.

 Get in touch with Svein Willassen.
 He speaks to new and existing customers every day, and is part of Confrere's founding team.